TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 6/Proverbs 6.26.md

 ---

-For on account of a harlot [a man is brought] to a piece of bread; And the adulteress hunteth for the precious life.
+For a prostitute reduces you to a piece of bread.
+The adulteress hunts for your precious life.